hungryhub-team/challenges/README.md

 Please remember that your patch must consist of multiple separate commits.
 Your commit message must communicate clearly what has been done in each commit.

-If you notice more bugs in the original implementation you can add fixes for those as well.
+If you notice more bugs in the original implementation, you can also add fixes for those.
 You won't be penalized if you don't.
-However we ask you not to add more features than the one given in the mission list.
+However, we would like to ask you not to add more features than those listed in the mission list.

 Let's rock! :metal: